Kids Ministry

 Finally, plan follow-up.
 Follow-up with attendees, parents, visitors, and absentees.
 More on this later, but if at all possible, lead out on follow-up.
 Relationships built through activities and reading the Bible together will be a great avenue for meaningful gospel conversations.
 The kids we serve find deeper appreciation, even if they don’t know how to communicate it if we as their teachers take ownership of follow up instead of leaving that to paid church staff.

-Come back tomorrow for the next “P” for productive planning.
+Come back tomorrow for the next P for productive planning.

-Sign Up for Our Newsletter
+Sign Up

-Get the Digital Magazine Get the Print Magazine
+Get the Print Magazine

-Subscribe to Blog via Email
+Subscribe to Blog

 Enter your email address to subscribe to this blog and receive notifications of new posts by email.